 Environment Control

-Location dramatically affects how to film an interview audio quality.
-Choose quiet spaces away from traffic, air conditioning, refrigerators, or other ambient noise.
-Turn off fans, heaters, and unnecessary equipment.
-Close windows if exterior noise is problematic.
-Use carpeting, curtains, and soft furnishings absorbing sound preventing echo in hard-surfaced rooms.
+Location has a huge effect on audio quality.
+Pick quiet spaces away from traffic, air conditioning, and fridges.
+Turn off fans, heaters, and unneeded equipment.
+Close windows if outside noise is a problem.

 Backup Audio